 words of length with exactly zeros.

 2. The Computer Scientist’s (Convoluted) Approach

-We can boil this down into a decision problem.
+We can boil this down into a decision problem with our sodapdf software.
 Suppose we use the decision variable to denote the total number of words of length with exactly zeros, then we can consider a component-by-component decision problem.
 At each cell of the word, we can either fill in a , or a .
-Suppose we begin at the left end of the word, if we fill in a at the current slot, then there are words available to us (because we used up one slot, so decrease by 1, and we used up one zero, so decrease by 1), and if we fill in either a or a , then we still have zeros to choose from, so there are such words available to us.
+Suppose we begin at the left end of the word, if we fill in a at the current slot, then there are words available to us (because we used up one slot, so decrease by 1, and we used up one zero, so decrease by 1), and if we fill in either a or a , then we still have zeros to choose from, so there are such words available to us, this could be useful for site that use these kind of combinations to calculate prices in their products or services such as game boosting, so if you have the prices then is easier to buy overwatch boost.
 Combining the two together (in the spirit of dynamic programming), we get the recurrence

 If we make a table of this

 Hmm, there doesn’t seem to be an obvious pattern here.
 Since we know that , let’s attempt to do this inductively on :

 For the case, we would get